albertyeh199909/Slack-imitation-group-project/seprinciples.md

 Docstrings were also implemented into all functions and classes, and some methods within the class for easier understanding of the functionalities within these functions etc. Docstrings follow a strict format of which includes Name, Description, Arguements, Return Values and Errors Raised.

-## Code Redesign

-- Find categories of errors (eg id not found errors etc)
-- Eg raise a value error for an invalid id, when trying to access dict with invalid id
-- Make code more responsible for itself (But often this makes code harder to read, so must come with comments and docstrings)
-- Single Responsibility Principle (Most Value errors moved into objects setters/getters.)
-- File refactoring:
-- Cleans up imports, splits code into logical pieces
-- Files should import in a tree structure primarily
-- Move Value errors to setters/getters to remove repetitive error raising

-### Decorators:
-To be able to both run the server with frontend and test using pytest, we needed to have separate functions that actually did the work, and the functions that interfaced with backend.
-Using an export decorator we only needed to write the main function, and this would be automatically wrapped to interface with frontend.
-Types were automatically inferred from variable names.
-We also kept tokens invisible from the main implementation by passing the authorisation to the authorise decorator.
-Decorators made our funcions very short and simple.

-### Code Responsibility

-Newlines:

-- Grouping related elements together, or grouping single units of thought (generally anything that can be described by a one sentence comment)

-Errors:

-All errors would have a message describing that error, eg:
-`raise ValueError(f"Message {mess.get_id()} '{mess.get_message()[:10]}...' is not pinned.")`

-Encapsulation:
-We added getters and stopped using direct access to class fields.
-Also, for global variables we made python modules for server state and server constants which could be globally accessed via getters and setters.

-## Style guidelines:
-For the most part, we referred to the google style guide, making docstrings for classes and non-trivial functions, but we did make some documented changes.

 Controversy: